grammyjs/tools/CONTRIBUTING.md

-# Contributing to grammY Tools
+# Contributing to grammY tools

 First of all, thanks for your interest in helping out!
 We appreciate any kind of support, be it small bug fixes, large feature contributions, or even just if you drop us a message with some constructive criticism on how grammY tools can be improved for your use case.